vectronic/homebridge-velux-KFX210/README.md

 1. Install Homebridge using: `npm install -g homebridge`
 1. Install this plugin using: `npm install -g homebridge-velux-kfx210`
 1. Update your configuration file.
 See a sample `config.json` snippet below.
+1. Ensure `python` is installed and on the path.

 ### Configuration